AndrewSouthpaw/git-started-workshop/01_installation/README.md

 **NB:** Remember: the `$` means "the stuff after this goes into the command prompt."
 Do not include the $ in the command.

-## MacOS
+Click below for instructions of your OS:

+<details><summary>MacOS</summary>

 **You might be already done!** 🎉 Macs are shipped with git already installed.
 You can verify by opening the Terminal app (Applications > Utilities > Terminal), type `git --version` at the command prompt, and verify the version is greater than 2.23.0.

 ![](https://i.imgur.com/OMV7reD.png)

 You might be prompted to "install command line tools".

 ![](https://cdn.osxdaily.com/wp-content/uploads/2014/02/confirm-install-command-line-tools-mac-os-x.jpg)